City Survivability Rankings for Laundromat

 - National Neighborhood Survivability Rankings for Laundromats

-- Neighborhood Survivability Rankings: Tampa Bay
+- Neighborhood Survivability Rankings: Dallas

 How current is this ranking?